Revenue Recognition methodology

 These entries can occur in asset, liability, equity, expense, or revenue accounts.
 You can learn more about the definitions of each account that will appear in a journal entry under our Chart of accounts section.

 The table below shows the applicable billing activities for common journal entries.
 You can export journal entries to CSV using the debits and credits report, which you can find in the Reports tab in the Dashboard.
-In addition, there are options to download debits and credits reports by the event type, which provide a brief description of the recorded event, making it easier to understand the nature of each journal entry.
+In addition, there are options to download debits and credits reports by the event type, which provide a brief description of the recorded event, which can help you understand the nature of each journal entry.

 Caution